-One out of four consumers now says that Christmas shopping online beats doing it on their feet in the stores.
-According to eCustomer Service from eDigital Research, another one out of four who do their shopping online, say that it is a much better experience than being physically in stores at Christmas.
-(As we go into the next Christmas shopping season, I would not be surprised to see those numbers go to one in three - or even one in two shoppers!).
+Three out of four consumers now says that Christmas shopping online beats doing it on their feet in the stores.
+(2019 figures) (When we get the numbers for the 2020 Christmas shopping season, I would not be surprised to see those numbers go than that 74%).

 Why is Christmas shopping online so much better, you ask?

 Mobiles or smart phones are going to make an even greater impact this next Christmas as nearly two out of three online shoppers plan to shop from their device.
 Such purchasing has grown by leaps and bounds since 2010.
 The numbers will fly up this year!
 Many merchant sites have been preparing by making their shopping sites mobible friendly.
 However, the mobile users complain that not enough sites are catering to them yet!
 (Ouch!
 There may be some friction spots; take heed).

 What if you are tip-toeing cautiously online and wondering just how you should try your Christmas shopping online?

 Good thing you are here!
 I'm ready to be your guide and show you how to have a great experience doing most, or all your Christmas shopping online.
 Let's break this down in steps such as you probably take when you shop in your local stores.

 Normally you would check the weekly flyers and ad-mail that comes to your door.
 Probably you would do that a day or two ahead, and make up lists of products you want to look for, and where you are most likely to find the best price.
 You do the same for your online Christmas shopping.
 Set aside a few hours to search via a search engine like Google.